 $750 general admission; $100 for members of QB3 Startup in a Box.

-We recently concluded the workshop targeting the April 5, 2017 NIH SBIR deadline.
-We will definitely have a workshop series aimed at the December 5, 2017 deadline, but the dates have not yet been arranged.
+We most recently concluded the workshop targeting the April 5, 2017 NIH SBIR deadline.
+We will definitely have a workshop series aimed at the January 5, 2018 deadline, but the dates have not yet been arranged.
 Please check this space for details beginning in late August.
 It is also possible that we may have special bootcamps before the fall; the best way to stay informed is to sign up for our mailing list (scroll down to the footer of this page).